wordpress visitors

 Ah the interwebz – a delectable tangle of information.
 Generally, too much information.
 If you search ‘how to roast a chicken’ you’ll get a thousand people (a thousand and one, now) telling you a thousand different ways: 45 minutes per kg and then 30 minutes, or maybe 20 minutes for 500g and then 20 minutes… Gas mark 4… gas mark 5… You get the picture.

 I’m not one for faffing, so I keep it simple: I set the oven at 190/gas 5 and then if it’s a 1kg chicken, I cook it for an hour.
-If it’s 1.5kg I cook it for an hour and a half, and so on.
+If it’s 1.5kg I cook it for and 15 or so, 2kg about an hour and a half.. and so on.
 If you check it ten minutes before and it’s done, then just whip it out.
 Not quite there?
 Leave it another ten.

 Checking to see if the chicken is cooked: